 I don't feel like it anymore...

 Of course motivation is extremely important to the progression of your bachelor’s thesis.
 To be motivated, you need to create small successes in the bachelor’s thesis again and again.
-Complete work packages along the master plan and you feel better.
-That's how you will have "quick wins".
+Complete work packages along the master plan and you'll feel better.
+That's how you will have "intermediate wins".
 Such easily measurable successes inspire the bachelor’s thesis:

 - Written pages,